Sound Thinking NYC

 - apply for paid summer internships for summer 2019; and

-- apply to take free college credit courses at CUNY during their senior year of high school
+- apply to take free college credit courses at CUNY during their junior and/or senior year of high school

 Sound Thinking NYC is a free program offered by the CUNY Creative Arts Team (CAT) and the Mayor's Office for Media and Entertainment (MOME), in partnership with NY Is Music, a coalition of music industry leaders.